BlazinArtemis/postman-swagger-automatic-sync/README.md

 # Postman x Swagger Automatic Sync Manager

-Ever wanted to automatically update your Postman Collcetions once there is a change on your swagger file ( while retaining your tests ).
+Ever wanted to automatically update your Postman Collections once there is a change on your swagger file ( while retaining your tests ).
 This script can be run as a cron job that checks your swagger.json links for any changes in your api and If a change is noticed, It creates a new Postman Collection with all your tests intact.

 ## How the tool works